broepke/deadpool-app/README.md

 ## GitHub Actions for CI/CD

+The architecture needs to be the same with your image's build environment.

 ## References
 **AWS Setup**:
 _Note: This is not currently being used.
 The application is deployed on Streamlit.app cloud_